Barbie’s Keys to Fame Game from Mattel (1963)

 GAMEPLAY

-The spin-and-move game featured a round game board with a center spinner, 8 pockets, and holders for 8 gold keys to fame.
+The spin-and-move game featured a round game board with a central spinner, eight pockets, and holders for eight gold Keys to Fame.

-Each player wrote down one of eight Barbie careers (astronaut, ballerina, fashion designer, mother, movie star, nurse, stewardess, or teacher) as their secret ambition.
-The career choices were a mix of traditional and non-traditional choices for girls at the time.
+At the start of play, each player secretly selected one of eight possible Barbie careers: astronaut, ballerina, fashion designer, mother, movie star, nurse, stewardess, or teacher.
+These options reflected a mix of traditional and emerging career paths for girls at the time.

-After three rounds, the player with the highest career score was declared the winner and “the most famous Barbie of them all.”
+Once a player who had completed at least one career had played all of their cards, the round ended.
+Players tallied their scores and recorded them on the score pad.
+After three rounds, the player with the highest total career score was declared the winner and the most famous Barbie of them all.

 IN THE BOX

-A complete game included the game board with spinner, 8 Keys to Fame, 48 Career Cards, 8 Key Cards, and a scorepad.
-Instructions were printed separately and also printed on the back of the box.
+A complete game included the game board with spinner, 8 Keys to Fame, 48 Career Cards, 8 Key Cards, and a score pad.
+Instructions were printed separately and also appeared on the back of the box.